dotnet/docs/includes/migration-guide/runtime/wpf/data-binding-improvement-for-keyedcollection.md

 #### Details

-Fixed <xref:System.Windows.Data.Binding> incorrect use of IList indexer when the source object declares a custom indexer with the same signature (for example, KeyedCollection&lt;int,TItem&gt;).
+Fixed <xref:System.Windows.Data.Binding> incorrect use of IList indexer when the source object declares a custom indexer with the same signature (for example, `KeyedCollection<int,TItem>`).

 #### Suggestion